 ‘I often find it difficult to communicate with people and tell them how I really feel but when I’m singing with the Band I communicate with everybody in the room and am able to express how I feel.
 Being in the Beathovens is the first time I have ever felt really part of anything.’

 We have ongoing vacancies in our community and vocational services and can offer flexible opportunities throughout the week up to a full five day programme.

 Based in several locations in Wirral, our services are extensive and offer a full range of activities and we are committed to delivering the best autism support available, here are our range of services for adults dealing with the autistic spectrum.

 Our Admissions and Referrals Team

-Services covered by our admissions team are Respite (Take a Break at The Ferns), Supported Living, Domiciliary care, Community & Vocational Service, and Residential services.
+Services covered by our admissions team are Supported Living, Community & Vocational Service, and Residential services.

 Our aim is to liaise closely with the individual, families, and local authorities to identify the service(s) required and to support them in identifying and securing funding.
 We will liaise with service managers to ensure a smooth transition for the individual into the services.

 We are based in Oak House and our direct line for referrals or enquiries is 0151 482 3126.